hugovk/gutenquestions/README.md

 That's nearly quarter of a million questions!

+A random sampling:

+ * *Don't you see that they're condemning him for the very reason for which they acquit everybody else?*
+ * *Was it government?*
+ * *But if* doma *here be not equivalent to* megaron, *what room can it possibly be?*
+ * *Mrs. Bagnet, with the instinctive skill of a good warm heart, leaves the old housekeeper to her emotions for a little while--not without passing the back of her hand across her own motherly eyes-- and presently chirps up in her cheery manner, "So I says to George when I goes to call him in to tea (he pretended to be smoking his pipe outside), 'What ails you this afternoon, George, for gracious sake?*
+ * *1465-1520?*

+The files:

  * [everyquestion.txt](everyquestion.txt) - all the questions, one per line
  * [everyquestion-corrected.txt](everyquestion-corrected.txt) - the same but with stripped whitespace and balanced quotes
  * [everyquestion-corrected.json](everyquestion-corrected.json) - the same in JSON format